How To Become A Master Gardener

 How does someone become an Orange County Master Gardener?

 Attend a Master Gardener Information Day meeting!

-New Master Gardeners in Training will be chosen from the pool of applicants in October and the new training class will run from January through April of the following year with graduation in May.
+New Master Gardeners in Training are chosen from a pool of applicants each Fall and the new training class will run from January through April of the following year with graduation in May.

 Who are Master Gardener candidates?

-Master Gardeners candidates are all ages and come from all walks of life.
+Master Gardener candidates are all ages and come from all walks of life.
 They have:

 - A basic knowledge of landscape and food gardening